+Use of Proceeds

+Budget as per Actual Spent Variance Current

-Description Budget as per Original Disclosure Actual Spent as at May 31, 2010 Remaining to be Spent Current Total Forecast Variance Current Forecast less Original Budget Eagle Exploration \$1.9 \$1.9 \$0 \$1.9 Nil
+Description Original Disclosure as at May 31, 2010 Remaining to be Spent Current Total Forecast Forecast less Original Budget

+Eagle Exploration \$1.9 \$1.9 \$0 \$1.9 \$0

-Pursuant to the terms of the warrants issued on December 18, 2008, if the closing price of common shares of the Company on the TSX Venture Exchange is equal to or greater than \$0.35 per common share for a period of 20 consecutive trading days at any time after four months and one day from the date of the issue of the warrants, the Company was entitled to accelerate the expiry date of the warrants.
+Pursuant to the terms of the warrants issued on December 18, 2008, if the closing price of common shares of the Company on the TSX Venture Exchange was equal to or greater than \$0.35 per common share for a period of 20 consecutive trading days at any time after four months and one day from the date of the issue of the warrants, the Company was entitled to accelerate the expiry date of the warrants.
 The Company delivered such notice to the warrant holders that it was exercising the foregoing right of acceleration such that the term of the warrants would expire on July 18, 2009.
 10,647,000 warrants (representing all of the warrants issued in the December 18, 2008 placement) were subsequently exercised providing the Company with proceeds of \$2,661,750.